Doubly magic optical trapping for Cs atom hyperfine clock transitions

 where we ignore $\beta_{01}$ for the moment since $V_{01}\gg\beta_{01}$.
 In the limit where the hyperfine interaction dominates other perturbations, i.e. $(\Delta E_1- \Delta E_0)^2\gg (V_{01}+Z_{01})^2$, the differential shift relative to the hyperfine splitting $V_{{\rm hf},1}-V_{{\rm hf},0}$ is

 $V_{00}=V_{11}$ since the electric dipole operator only couples to the electronic quantum numbers which are the same for both states and thus they cancel out of the differential shift.
 From here we can make the connection to non-degenerate perturbation theory.
-The last three terms, from left to right, are: the second order Zeeman shift, the third order cross-term that is two electric dipole matrix elements and one magnetic dipole coupling matrix element and finally a hyperpolarizability term which is fourth order in the electric dipole operator.
+The final term on the right includes the second order Zeeman shift $(Z_{01}^2)$, the third order cross-term that is two electric dipole matrix elements and one magnetic dipole coupling matrix element $(2 V_{01} Z_{01} )$ and finally a hyperpolarizability term $(V_{01}^2)$ which is fourth order in the electric dipole operator.
 Figure \ref{fig.Perturb} depicts the physical origin of the higher order terms.

+To check our results we calculated the differential light shift per unit of intensity for the case of clock states $M_F=0$ and light linearly polarized perpendicular to the quantization axis as in the experiment of Ref. \cite{Rosenbusch2009}.
+In this case the only non-zero off-diagonal term in (\ref{eq.Hamiltonian}) is $Z_{01}$.
+For 780 nm light they record $-2.27(40)\times10^{-2}\unit{Hz/W/cm^2}$ compared to our value of $-2.02\times10^{-2}\unit{Hz/W/cm^2}$ and for 532 nm light they measured $-3.51(70)\times10^{-4}\unit{Hz/W/cm^2}$ whereas we calculate $-4.08\times10^{-4}\unit{Hz/W/cm^2}$.
+Thus, in both cases we are within experimental error bars and differ by no more than 15\%.